sensu/bonsai/README.md

 11. (Optional) To run tests; docker-compose run -e "RAILS_ENV=test" web rspec

 ### ENV Variable Descriptions
-The ENV allows you to customize your environmental variables.
-Most work by default, but those that require information to function properly are:
+The ENV file allows you to customize your environmental variables.
+Most work by default, but there are several that require information to function properly.
+You should copy the env.example file to a file named env and change the variables with your information.
+The required variables are indicted in the env.example file.
-1. SENDGRID_API_KEY
-2. AIRBRAKE project id and api key
-3. AWS_S3	 key id, access key, region and bucket
-4. GITHUB client id, client secret and access token

 ### Setting up Admin
 1. In the rails console find your user record `user = User.find_by(email: "your@email.address")`
 2. Add Admin authority `user.roles(:admin)`

-### Rollout Gem Options

-### API Docs

-### 'Exotic Gems'
+## Production

-### Production Environment Setup
+### Setup on Heroku

-### Miscellanous
+You can create the Heroku application via the Heroku CLI or use the app.example.json file in the root to generate it.
+You must copy the app.example.json file to app.json and add your ENV variable values before using it.

+## API Documents
+Once you have set up the environment and have the application running, you will find the API Docs at [/apidoc](http://localhost:3000/apidoc).

+## Example Bonsai Asset on Github
+An example of a github asset with annotated bonsai.yml file can be found at [https://github.com/sensu/sensu-slack-handler](https://github.com/sensu/sensu-slack-handler)

+## Example of the file structure for hosted assets
+TBD

 # License